Narrator: Laurence Lerner

 Doney: Yeah, I’m following.

-Lerner: If they can increase the pool of stock that was already sold, they would increase their cash flow and they could also take a deduction on the stock they gave away.
-I got involved in philanthropy via the back office and devising strategies that helped the donor and charities.
+Lerner: If the original stockholder could increase the pool of stock that was already sold by gifting shares to a charity (who by law could immediately sell their securities) the donor could not only increase their cash flow by the sale of a larger block of shares, but could qualify for a tax deduction on the securities they donated, thereby lowering their taxable obligations and yielding the donor an even greater amount of cash.
+I became involved in philanthropy via the back office by devising strategies that helped both the donor and charities.
 Later I became involved in the actual creation and giving — solicitation — of gifts.

 Lerner: If that makes sense.